 “John’s essential point is that the Christian message is the preeminent philosophy as proven by the fact that it has done what none other in history has—met with worldwide acceptance.”

 Chrysostom’s triumphalism was premature.
 Plato’s influence continues.
 The world has not become a Christian Republic.
-But if you define philosophy as the thoughtful, conscious pursuit of a virtuous life, then the Sermon on the Mount is the greatest of philosophies.
+Nevertheless, his point is worth considering.
+If you define philosophy as the thoughtful, conscious pursuit of a virtuous life, then the Sermon on the Mount is indeed the greatest of philosophies.

 “Therefore you shall be perfect, just as your Father in heaven is perfect.”
 (Matthew 5:48 NKJV)

 Like many others, Augustine (354-430) saw these words as a promise—the key promise of the Sermon on the Mount.
 And he saw Jesus’s words in the Sermon as the means by which the Holy Spirit realizes that promise in us.

 To understand how Augustine read Matthew 5:48, it is helpful to see how he read Matthew 5:44-45, which says, “But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust” (NKJV).